 Dr. Meyer and Dr. Memarzadeh found that these antibodies produced by tumor cells fail to interact with an important receptor known as CD16, commonly found on natural killer (NK)

-my inspiration.
+"My patients are my inspiration.
 I am struck by the bravery of the women who are facing this diagnosis."

 Dr. Sanaz Memarzadeh